 To avoid penalties in criminal/civil enforcement proceedings, companies should purpose to defend themselves during FCPA investigations.
 First and foremost, compliance programs must have protocols for dealing with DOJ and SEC inquires.
 It’s also important for companies to maintain documentation that can support compliance in the event of an investigation.

 Due to the complex nature and risks involved in FCPA investigations, such investigations should be left to outside counsel experienced in FCPA matters.
 Seasoned FCPA lawyers can stop investigations from graduating into criminal or civil charges in many ways, among them being engaging the DOJ and SEC early and presenting evidence on a company’s compliance efforts.

-Contact Mach Investigations now to get the best FCPA defense strategies.
+Contact Corporate Investigation Consulting now to get the best FCPA defense strategies.
 We have unmatched experience in FCPA matters.
 Our law firm has career federal compliance & defense lawyers, former DOJ employees (prosecutors) as well as former senior officials who have worked with all federal agencies.
 We can ensure your company avoids unnecessary costs, federal liability, and lost business opportunities.

 Corporate Investigation Consulting can also help your company establish robust FCPA compliance policies that prevent FCPA violations and also encourage disclosure of suspected violations.
 Local and foreign events can lead to FCPA legal obligations.
 We can help you ensure all relevant employees get adequate FCPA training.

 Corporate Investigation Consulting offers FCPA compliance & defense representation for individuals and companies throughout the U.S. and beyond.
 You can also talk to us when you need information on what it takes for a company to be FCPA-compliant.
 We offer free initial consultations.
 Schedule a consultation now by calling 866-352-9324 or reaching us online.